 Hastings has joint Company Secretaries.
-The Company Secretaries of Hastings is accountable to the board on all governance matters and reports directly to the Chairman as the representative of the board.
+The Company Secretaries of Hastings are accountable to the Board on all governance matters and reports directly to the Chairman, as the representative of the Board.

-The Company Secretaries are appointed and dismissed by the board.

-The Company Secretaries' advice and services are available to all directors.
+The Company Secretaries are appointed and dismissed by the Board and their advice and services are available to all directors.